Edouard127/naorisav/README.md

 ## How to run the program
 Start Qt in administrator mode by right clicking your Qt shortcut/icon and select run as administrator.
 You will most likely get a permissions error in the console and the program will not run if you do not start Qt with administrator privileges.
 Select File->Open FIle or Project.. and navigate to the GenomeAntivirus.pro file.
 The program should run now.

-## Other things you may find eductional in this project
+## Other things you may find educational in this project
 * Threading
 * QGraphics framework and animation
 * Windows UAC